Auferet

 Auferet is built around this problem specifically.
 Instead of relying on the context window alone, it keeps dedicated libraries for the pieces of your story that need to persist: the characters you meet, the places you visit, and the events that shape the world.
 The game master writes to these as your story unfolds and reads from them when they become relevant again, so a person you met in the first hour can return in the tenth with their history intact.

 You can also hand it your own material.
 Drop in worldbuilding notes, a character's backstory, or campaign documents, and it treats them as canon rather than as suggestions that fade.
 Facts you want fixed can be pinned so they do not drift.
-The point is not that any single feature is magic.
-It is that the story stays consistent from the first turn to the hundredth, because the durable parts of your world are held on purpose instead of left to scroll off the end of a window.
+No single feature here is magic.
+The story stays consistent from the first turn to the hundredth because the durable parts of your world are held on purpose instead of left to scroll off the end of a window.

 If you want to see whether it holds up, the honest test is to just play a long session and bring back something from early on.
 That is where most tools quietly fall apart, and it is the thing Auferet is built to get right: an AI game master that remembers your story from the first turn to the last.